 Hatha Yoga is the foundation of all other styles of yoga.
-It is translated as ha meaning “sun” and the meaning “moon,” bringing together and balancing the sun and moon properties within each of us (masculine and feminine).
-Therefore both strength and flexibility will be cultivated, as well as balancing the effort and relaxation of each pose.
-This class focuses on alignment, it brings awareness to the breath and uses the breath to create mindfulness in each pose.
-This class is perfect for beginners yet still challenging enough for those who have practiced yoga for years.
+It is translated as Ha meaning “sun” and Tha meaning “moon,” bringing together and balancing the sun and moon properties within each of us (masculine and feminine).
+“Hatha” can also translate as “willfull”.
+Therefore the practice cultivates strength, flexibility and a focused mind.
+This class focuses on alignment for the different body types, as well as balancing effort and relaxation.
+And by bringing awareness to the breath, we create mindfulness in each pose.
+This class is perfect for beginners yet still challenging enough for those who already have an established practice.

-In Vinyasa or Flow yoga movement is synchronised to the breath.
-This style is sometimes also called flow yoga, because of the fluid way that the poses run together and become like a dance.
-The breath is a vital component because movement from one pose to the next follows an inhale or an exhale.
-Vinyasa is literally translated from Sanskrit to mean “connection.”
-We can interpret this as a connection between movement and breath.
+In vinyasa yoga, movement is synchronised with the breath.
+This style is sometimes also called flow yoga, because of the fluid way that the poses flow from one to another like a dance.
+The breath is a vital component in the practice because movement from one pose to the next is initiated by an inhale or an exhale.
+Vinyasa is literally translated from Sanskrit to mean “connection” , as in connecting our movement with the breath, or it can also be translated as “to place in a special way.”
 The term vinyasa also refers to a specific series of movements that are frequently done between each pose in a series.
-This is a variation of the Sun Salutations.

 The traditional Ashtanga practice follows a set series of poses that intensely challenge the body and mind.
 Through the use of focused breath and a dedication to the dynamic physical practice, one can achieve a level of mastery over body and mind.
 Created by Sri.
 T Krishnamacharya, devotees of this practice look toward Mysore, India to fully develop their skills and train with the masters.
 Teachers can be found worldwide and bring this distinct style to those looking for a structured, strong practice.